Murder She Said: Differences from the novel

 As with most of her portrayals of Miss Marple, Margaret Rutherford's interpretation was quite different from Agatha Christie's.
 In addition, Agatha Christie's suspense and underlying darkness are largely replaced by light, even whimsical touches typical of a comedy of manners.

 In the novel, an elderly woman named Elspeth McGillicuddy witnesses the murder, not her friend, Miss Marple, who is introduced later.
 Also in the novel, a young acquaintance of Miss Marple's, not Miss Marple herself, is sent to pose as a housekeeper at the suspect location.
-The manor house where Miss Marple conducts her inquiries is called Rutherford Hall in the novel, but this was changed to Ackenthorpe Hall in the film to avoid using the leading actress's surname.
+The manor house where Miss Marple conducts her enquiries is called Rutherford Hall in the novel, but this was changed to Ackenthorpe Hall in the film to avoid using the leading actress's surname.
 Crackenthorpe, the family name in the novel, was shortened to Ackenthorpe.